ilonaGold/Magebit-Technical-Task/README.md

 ### Continued development

-I did not complete back-end but will continue to do so for my own development.
+Though my current knowledge of backend technologies did not allow me to complete this part of the test, I gave it my best try and added some PHP files to the project to demonstrate my willingness to learn and the ability to acquire new skills.
+I will definitely continue to learn PHP and MySQL and plan to complete this part of the project for my own development on a later stage of my learning journey.

 ### Useful resources